PowerLoom/docs/docs/Protocol/Protocol_v2/sequencer.md

 :::

-Batches contain submission details for multiple project IDs with the following information per project
+Batches contain submission details for multiple project IDs with the following information per project:

 * Submission objects from snapshotter peers that contain their respectively signed EIP-712 objects
 * Finalized snapshot as reported by sequencer